Thursday, February 6, 2025

 The Nuremberg Chronicle follows the story of human history as related in the Bible.
 It was written in Latin by Hartmann Schedel (1440-1514) a classic polymath.
 According to a 1498 inventory, his library included works of grammar, logic, rhetoric, astronomy, astrology, mathematics, philosophy, plus works relating to his studies in medicine, surgery, the history of science, religion and theology.

-Here are some of the amazing illustrations for this fantastic book:
+Here are some of the excellent illustrations for this fantastic book:

 The one-foot pigmy or sciapod